 Regulation of financial services activities

-Because such work is directly linked to the legal services that firms provide, most can carry out this work under SRA regulation without separate authorisation from the Financial Conduct Authority (FCA).
-This is set out in an exemption in the Financial Services and Markets Act 2000 (FMSA), Part 20.
+Because such work is directly linked to the legal services that law firms provide, most can carry out this work under SRA regulation without separate authorisation from the Financial Conduct Authority (FCA).
+This is set out as an exemption in the Financial Services and Markets Act 2000 (FMSA), Part 20.

-However, any organisation that carries out regulated financial services activities should let us know.
+However, any law firm that carries out regulated financial services activities should let us know.
 We have a responsibility to give the FCA the names of SRA-regulated firms that rely on the Part 20 exemption, along with information about their regulated financial services activities.
-Firms will appear on the FCA's register.
+Law firms will appear on the FCA's register.

 SRA regulation of Exempt Professional Firms

 The SRA Financial Services (Scope) Rules set out the scope of the FSMA-regulated activities that Exempt Professional Firms (EPFs) may undertake.